danielabar/meblog/src/markdown/capybara-selenium-webdriver-element-not-clickable.md

 The output is showing that the top left position of the label element occurs at `x` position 365 and `y` position 205.
 Further, the element is 670 wide by 40 tall.

 <aside class="markdown-aside">
 The Capybara docs link for the <a class="markdown-link" href="https://rubydoc.info/github/teamcapybara/capybara/master/Capybara/Node/Element#rect-instance_method">rect method</a>, doesn't have any details about what this method does.
-It can be intuitively deduced from running it on an element as I've done above and inspecting the output.
+It can be deduced from running it on an element as I've done above and inspecting the output.
 However, if you're curious as to what it actually does, see the <a class="markdown-link" href="../capybara-selenium-webdriver-element-not-clickable/#appendix--rect-method">Appendix</a> at the end of this post.
 </aside>

-Here's a visual putting this all together, along with the point the text is actually clicking on (x of 700 and y of 225):
+Here's a visual putting this all together, along with the point the text is actually clicking on:

 ![capybara edit forward with points](../images/capybara-edit-forward-with-points.png "capybara edit forward with points")